publiclab/infragram/CODE_OF_CONDUCT.md

-﻿This document was copied from its home at https://publiclab.org/conduct on October 12, 2017.
+﻿This document was copied from its home at https://publiclab.org/conduct on February 10, 2019.
 See that page if you would like to submit your concerns in a safe, completely anonymous way, and to learn more about this document.

 ****